 A simple X-ray performed by an orthodontist can let you know just how much damage a cracked tooth has sustained.
 Depending on the type of crack, there are many different treatment options available.
-After an exam, the experts at Reddick Orthodontics in Melbourne, will go to work in repairing the cracked tooth.
+After an exam, the experts at Melbourne Orthodontics in Melbourne, will go to work in repairing the cracked tooth.
 In certain cases, we may refer you to a restorative dentist or an endodontic surgeon to complete the treatment.
 It all depends on the type of cracked tooth that you have and the extent of the damage.
 Here’s a look at the different types of cracked teeth and how they are treated.

 A craze line is a crack in the outer shell of the tooth, known as the enamel.
 This is one of the simplest and least serious types of tooth crack, because it is primarily cosmetic.
 A simple dental bonding agent or a veneer from a cosmetic dentist can fill the crack and prevent further damage to the tooth.